 If you've noticed your cat scratching more than usual or starting to lose hair, they may have become infested with cat mites.
 Recognizing and learning how to treat ear mites in cats is important to the wellbeing of your kitty friend.
 The mites themselves are a big problem; however, the real danger is your cat scratching itself in an attempt to relieve the itching.
-This repeated scratching can result in a number of deep wounds, as the itching becomes much more relentless.
+This repeated scratching can result in a number of deep wounds as the itching becomes much more relentless.

-The most common mites that can trigger problems to cats tend to be ear mites; tiny parasites that live inside the ear canal of an infected animal.
+The most common type of mites that can trigger problems tend to be cat ear mites, which are tiny parasites that live inside the ear canal of an infected animal.
 In the case of cats, the most likely organism is otodectes cynotis.
 The mites feed on the ear wax and other dirt inside a cat's ear.
 They are normally found in the ear canal and can bring about bleeding in your cat from their bites, as well as repeated scratching due to the itching.
 Whenever your cat suffers from these kinds of mites, the ideal solution is to visit your local pet store for wax removal eardrops.
 This simple solution works because the mites thrive off the ear wax, so by purging out the wax, you can also remove the mites.

 So, how do you know if your cat's irritated ears are infested with ear mites?